AniBullet/LanguageOne/Docs/TRANSLATION_GUIDE.md

 ### v1.5 (Current)
 - ⌨️ Comment translation shortcut changed from `Ctrl+T` to `Alt+E` to avoid conflicts
+- 🐛 Fixed the issue that the blueprint selected node translation will translate the entire graph

 ### v1.4
 - ✨ Brand new Asset Translation Tool window with batch processing